apache/arrow/docs/source/developers/python.rst

 Now, we build and install Arrow C++ libraries.

-The CMake parameters will need to be adjusted according to the Build Tools or Visual Studio version installed.
+The CMake parameters need to be adjusted according to the Build Tools or Visual Studio version installed.

 For Build Tools for Visual Studio 2017 and Visual Studio 2017: